 In the event of a Western Dakota Technical College campus closure, the institution will follow policy FDCR.B.10.010 from the Higher Learning Commission.
 WDTC will provide equitable treatment of students by ensuring they are able to complete the educational program in which they are enrolled within a reasonable period of time.
 WDTC will also provide prompt notification of additional changes to students, if any.
-In the event of the closure of Western Dakota Technical
+In the event of the closure of WDTC, the Board of

-College, all permanent records of current and former students will be maintained by and available from Career and Technical Education, 700 Governors Drive, Pierre, South Dakota 57501
+Technical Education will ensure all permanent records of current and former students will be maintained and available.
+The Board may be contacted at 800 Governors Drive, Pierre, South Dakota 57501.

 Each continuing program at WDTC is subject to an annual internal review to gauge its performance over the prior three years in the areas of enrollment, retention, and placement plus any other areas deemed important to the program by the institute.
 The Division of Career & Technical Education will conduct a risk analysis of all programs in the areas of enrollment, retention, and placement.
-Standards and performance levels used to determine at risk programs will be established by DCTE and WDTC.
-A program deemed as high risk may be required to move to a teach out status.
+Standards and performance levels used to determine at-risk programs will be established by DCTE and WDTC.
+A program deemed as high risk may be required to move to a teach-out status.

-In the event of a program teach out status, the Program Director will notify any programmatic accreditor within 30 days of the occurrence.
+In the event of a program teach-out status, the Program Director will notify any programmatic accreditor within 30 days of the occurrence.
 WDTC will also notify the SD Board of Technical Education.
 WDTC will provide written notification to students currently enrolled of the program's closure.
 WDTC will provide equitable treatment of students by ensuring they are able to complete the educational program within a reasonable period of time.
 This will include working with the Program Director, academic advisor, and Student Success Center to finalize degree plans for completion of the program.
 WDTC will also provide prompt notification of additional changes to students, if any.